-Growing Interest in the Anti-AbO Hypothesis and AbOs as a Drug Target for AD reduce AbOs to some degree.
+Growing Interest in the Anti-AbO Hypothesis and AbOs as a Drug Target for AD

+An important refinement of the amyloid hypothesis is the recognition that at least three pools of Ab species exist in vivo-Ab monomers, AbOs, and amyloid plaques.
+Because these pools exist in equilibria, manipulation of one pool may have indirect effects on other pools.
+For example, reduction of Ab monomers may reduce AbOs to some degree.
 Limited successes in the clinic have been demonstrated with antibodies targeting Ab monomers, even though Ab monomers themselves are not widely accepted to have toxic properties.
 Similarly, limited successes in the clinic have been demonstrated using antibodies that target amyloid plaques, although insoluble fibrillar Ab and b-amyloid plaques exhibit relatively low in vitro toxicity and may even serve as an in vivo mechanism for removal of the more toxic soluble Ab species.
 Both Ab monomers and amyloid plaques can act as sources of AbOs.
 The positive results of monoclonal antibodies targeting Ab monomers and amyloid plaques, even in the absence of targeting AbOs directly, support the significance of Ab and amyloid in AD and have led to a growing confidence in the field in the amyloid hypothesis broadly.
-In contrast to the non-toxic Ab monomers and relatively non-toxic amyloid plaques, AbOs are known to bind to neurons, causing synaptic dysfunction and possibly contributing to cognitive impairment, neurodegeneration and cell death.
-As a result, AbOs are now generally believed to be the most toxic form of Ab.
-The acute synaptic and chronic neurodegenerative toxicity of AbOs, coupled with their very low in vivo levels, suggests that they may be an optimal therapeutic target compared to Ab monomers and fibrillar Ab species.
+In contrast to the non-toxic Ab monomers and relatively non-toxic amyloid plaques, AbOs are known to bind to neurons, causing synaptic dysfunction and possibly contributing to cognitive impairment, neurodegenerative toxicity of AbOs, coupled with their very low in vivo levels, suggests that they may be an optimal therapeutic target compared to Ab monomers and fibrillar Ab species.
 Therefore, we believe that drugs that directly target AbOs could represent a promising new approach to the potential treatment of AD.